harperd/machine-learning/README.md

 # Notes

 Below are notes on various topics as I learn all things AI.
 These notes updated as I learn more on these and other topics.
-My raw notes are a mixture of markdown and LaTeX so will need an appropriate editor suchas Typora.
+My raw notes are a mixture of markdown and LaTeX so will need an appropriate editor such as [Typora](https://typora.io/).
 I also have them exported into PDF format (below).

 * [Univariate Linear Regression](notes/pdf/1-1-univariate-linear-regression.pdf)
 * [Gradient Descent](notes/pdf/1-1-univariate-linear-regression.pdf)